FirebaseExtended/firebase-framework-tools/README.md

 ### RunConfig

-The runConfig fields are in charge of configuring the backend’s Cloud run deploy.
+The runConfig fields configures the Cloud Run service associated with the App Hosting Backend.

 ```typescript
 interface RunConfig {